2023-gpig-a/LLM/README.md

 # LLM - Large Language Model

 This should process queries from the user about the data

+## Setup
+Use [Poetry](https://python-poetry.org/docs/) to install all relevant packages.
+Run `poetry install`#

+[Download the Gemma model](https://huggingface.co/google/gemma-1.1-2b-it-GGUF) and put the path to it in .env

 ## Running without docker